pachyderm/docs/content/latest/reference/pachctl/pachctl_idp_get-connector.md

----
-# metadata #
-title:  pachctl idp get-connector
+## pachctl idp get-connector

-description: "Get the config for an identity provider connector."
+Get the config for an identity provider connector.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - idp
-cliGlossary:  i
----

 ### Synopsis